binghamtonuniversity-cs110/template-lab0-introduction/README.md

 * First run the program by typing the following command into the terminal: `python3 lab1.py`
 * Next, using the code I have given you as an example, make the following additions to the code:
     * The **main()** function starts with the line `def main():`.
-After each variable assigned to inside the **main()** function, insert a print statement that prints both the value *and* the type of the variable
+After each variable assigned to inside the **main()** function, insert a print statement that prints both the value *and* the type of the variable in a single line
         * :bulb: You should use spaces, not tabs, to indent when writing your own code.
 Spaces are more cross platform compatible when switching between linux and Windows.
     * Ask the user to input how many times per week a class meets and save that in a variable called `classes_per_week`.
         * For example, our class meets 2 days a week
         * :warning: Don’t forget to convert the input from the user to an `int`.
 Notice that you have to convert all input from text to a number, as we did for the previous variables.
-Ensure you make this conversion by following the example from the previous code.
+Ensure you make this conversion by following the example from the provided code.
     * Calculate the cost per class by dividing the `cost_per_week` by the `classes_per_week` and save the result in a variable called `cost_per_class`
     * Print the `cost_per_class` to the console with a nice message
         * :bulb: try to figure out the syntax of this based on the syntax and behavior of the rest of your program
 * Save your program, then run it and debug if necessary
-    * If you have any difficulty completing this first assignment, ask your TA or post a note on Piazza to get help!
+    * If you have any difficulty completing this first assignment, ask for help or post a note on Piazza to get help!

 ## Part C: Submission
 * Required code naming and organization:
     * lab1.py

 :no_entry: Every lab will have a required submission guidelines.
 Please read submission requirements carefully.
 Any deviations from specifications on future labs or projects will result in point deductions or incomplete grades.

 ### Git

 In this and future labs, we will use Github Classroom repositories.
 You have already [forked](https://help.github.com/articles/fork-a-repo/) this repository when you accepted the emailed link.
 That makes a copy of the repository, free for you to make changes.
 Then you cloned your forked repository to get a working copy onto this machine.

 Now that we have made local changes to our working copy, let's [commit](https://git-scm.com/docs/git-commit) those changes to the repository: